roemvaar/cs_notes/c-book/c.md

 C has the basic philosophy that programmers know what they are doing; it only requires that they state their intentions explicitly.

+**Functions**

+In C, a function provides a convenient way to encapsulate some computation, which can be used without worrying about its implementation.
+With properly designed functions, it is possible to ignore how a job is done; knowing what is done is sufficient.
+C makes the use of functions easy, convenient and efficient; you will often see a short function defined and called only once, just because it clarifies some piece of code.